snipsnapdev/snipsnap-vscode/README.md

     </tbody>
 </table>

-## How to use?
+## How to search for a snippet?

+- Type your library name, if it's present in the [list](https://github.com/snipsnapdev/snipsnap) and you have it in your package.json/yarn.lock.
+- Navigate through available snippets for your library and select the one you need.
+- Use tab in order to switch cursor between highlighted parts of the snippet.

-All information about the project presents in main Snipsnap repository.
+For more information about the project please visit main Snipsnap repository.

 **[Visit documentation](https://github.com/snipsnapdev/snipsnap)**